What happens after an offer is accepted on a house?

 Let’s say the sellers flat out reject your offer.
 That is a call for disappointment.
 See what information your real estate agent can glean from the seller’s agent.
 Was your offer way too low?
 Did they accept another offer instead?
 You may choose to walk away, or you may choose to counter offer.
 Let your real estate agent guide you during this scenario.

-Or, after looking at your offer, the sellers may counter offer.
-So something needs to be adjusted.
+Or, after looking at your offer, the sellers may counteroffer.
+So, something needs to be adjusted.
 Are you willing to raise your price?
 Change your closing date?
 Decide that you really don’t need the sellers to leave behind that inflatable backyard unicorn?
 Change what is comfortable, but never be afraid of walking away.
-The deal has to be comfortable financially for you.
+The deal must be financially comfortable for you.

 And the final scenario – your offer is accepted.
 Yay!
 Is it time to think of moving in, decorating, and family get togethers?
 Not quite yet.
 Get ready for some real fun.
 What happens after an offer is accepted on a house?

 Assemble your deposit

 To make your offer legally binding, you need to provide the earnest money, also called a deposit.
 This should be on the offer.
 The deposit shows the seller that you are serious about your home.